ELC 243 Programmable Logic Controllers

 Upon completion of this course, the student will:

-1. Describe the principles, uses, and operating characteristics of mechanical relays.
+1. Analyze the principles, applications, and operational characteristics of mechanical relays.

-1. Describe the characteristics of electromechanical, reed, and solid state relays.
+1. Analyze the characteristics of electromechanical, reed, and solid state relays.

-2. Define pull-in voltage, pull-in current, minimum holding voltage, sealed current, and explain their significance.
+2. Interpret and assess the significance of pull-in voltage, pull-in current, minimum holding voltage, and sealed current.

-3. Assemble and test single-pole, double-pole, and timer relay circuits given a relay logic diagram.
+3. Design, construct, and evaluate single-pole, double-pole, and timer relay circuits based on a relay logic diagram.

-2. Identify and describe the major components of a PLC system.
+2. Evaluate the major components of a PLC system.

 1. Describe the major components of a PLC and their functional operation.